makersacademy/chitter-challenge/README.md

 as a social media user
 so i can remove peeps from my peep feed i want to delete a peep

 As a social media user
+So I can fix a typo or a mistake
+I want to be able to edit a peep

+As a social media user
 So that I can see what others are saying